Indoor salons, gyms, hotels can reopen Monday in San Francisco, mayor says

 The mayor also said Thursday indoor museums and galleries may also be able to open as soon as Sept.
 21, but will require safety plans beforehand.

-The city resumed its reopening plan amid the COVID-19 pandemic on Sept.
-1.
+The city resumed its reopening plan Sept.
+1 amid the COVID-19 pandemic.

 Only businesses where both the customer and employee can wear a mask are allowed to open at this time.